-Horror is full of people of all walks of life who feel like misfits and outcasts.
+Horror is full of people from all walks of life who feel like misfits and outcasts.
 Just because something or someone has been a safe harbor for you doesn’t mean that’s true for all horror fans — especially those whose inherent being or identity has put them on the fringes of society at large.
 It strikes me as ironic that those who align themselves as being the weirdos often lack empathy for their fellow weirdos who have a wholly different experience from theirs.

 There is a miraculous school of thought within feminism known as intersectionality.
 We can thank the wonderful lawyer and civil rights advocate Kimberle Williams Crenshaw for this term.
 What is intersectionality?
 It largely looks at systems of oppression and how they can overlap, thus making a person’s experience different from other marginalized individuals.

 I’m a cis straight white woman.
-I can definitely be oppressed because of my status as a woman, but I have privileges that a trans Black woman doesn’t.
+I can definitely be oppressed because of my status as a woman, but I have privileges that a trans-Black woman doesn’t.

 @JennaOPhoto via Twenty20

 I know people may say, “Oh, this splits us up into factions and divides us!
 This is further divisive!”
-That’s a non sequitur.
+That’s a non-sequitur.

 By acknowledging that horror isn’t a one-size-fits-all experience, we can better accommodate those who feel like they’re being marginalized in a community that should be making them feel safe.
 This the only way to truly make horror an experience for everyone.